SELLING EVERYTHING TO TRAVEL- MY EXPERIENCE & A GUIDE

-Enter: Teaching English as a second language digitally with VIPKid.
+Enter: Working as a digital consultant, and teaching English as a second language digitally with VIPKid.

-I’m working on a more detailed post about what teaching and traveling with VIPKid is like, but it takes time not only to be accepted by VIPKid, but also to learn the ropes of their program, build a following of students, take workshops, and really, make it something that works for you.
+Because it has broader relevance than my consulting work, I’ll be working on a more detailed post about what teaching and traveling with VIPKid is like.
+Spoiler: It takes time not only to be accepted by VIPKid, but also to learn the ropes of their program, build a following of students, take workshops, and really, make it something that works for you.

 Next up in my process, selling everything to travel

 In some ways, selling everything to travel felt easy.
-I’ve never been too attached to material things, so selling things like my sofa, bed, dressers, etc. was relatively easy from a parting stance.
+I’ve never been too attached to material things, so selling things like my sofa, bed, and dressers was relatively easy from a parting stance.

 Logistically, there were a lot of headaches.
-Ideally, I’d start this process earlier than I did, giving myself months- not just weeks to sell possessions of an entire flat.
+Ideally, I’d start this process earlier than I did, giving myself plenty of time to sell possessions of an entire flat.

 Currently, I have a few things in storage in London but plan on returning to further purge what I really don’t need, and to send things I’m not willing to part with (for example, a t-shirt blanket made of shirts from races I’ve run) to my parent’s home.